 The man at the heart of my latest true crime investigation is PC Nicholas Cock, the victim.
 He was patrolling his regular beat in the vicinity of Chorlton-cum-Hardy, when he was shot dead whilst pursuing a suspected burglar.
-I have been piecing together his story, which sadly was cut short.
+I have pieced together his story, which came to such a tragic end.

 Nicholas Cock was born in 1856 in Cornwall.
 He was the youngest of nine children, with four brothers and four sisters.
 By the time he was born, his brother, also named Nicholas, had died aged eight, of ‘brain disease’, which could have been meningitis.
 His father, Nicholas senior, was a lead and copper miner, and both he and his wife Elizabeth were illiterate.
 The Cock family lived in the villages near St Ive, not far from Liskeard.
 In 1861, the two oldest sons were both working down the mine and a daughter was employed as a copper dresser.
 Six years later, 59-year-old Nicholas senior died of dropsy, swelling caused by kidney or heart disease.
 Young Nicholas was just 11 years old.

 By the beginning of the 1870s, teenage Nicholas was also working as a copper miner.
 As the decade wore on, many Cornish mines closed and, like thousands of other miners, Nicholas lost his job.
 He then moved to Durham, where he found employment as a collier with a large mining engineering firm.
 Just before Christmas in 1875, at the age of 20, he joined the Lancashire Constabulary.
 He was stationed at Chorlton police station, in a quiet suburb of Manchester.